 If a licence to the Group's intellectual property is determined to be distinct from the other performance obligations identified in the arrangement, the Group recognises revenues from non-refundable, upfront fees allocated to the licence at such time as the licence is transferred to the licensee and the licensee is able to use, and benefit from, the licence.
-For licences that are bundled with other promises, the Group utilises judgment to assess the nature of the combined performance obligations to determine whether the combined performance obligations are satisfied over time or at a point in time and, if over time, the appropriate method of measuring progress for purposes of recognizing revenue from non-refundable, upfront fees.
+For licences that are bundled with other promises, the Group utilises judgment to assess the nature of the combined performance obligations are satisfied over time or at a point in time and, if over time, the appropriate method of measuring progress for purposes of recognizing revenue from non-refundable, upfront fees.
 The Group evaluates the measure of progress each reporting period and, if necessary, adjusts the Group of performance and related revenue recognition.